akrzemi1/__sandbox__/__MAIN__/contract_of_awaitables.md

 Regardless of the level or the representation, we always have three distinct cases to report:
  1. success: we delivered what we promissed.
- 2. failure: we did not deliver what we promissed.
+ 2. failure: the external situation -- in the user input, in the environment -- did not allow us to deliver what we promissed.
  3. cancel: we might have been able to deliver the promise, but you didn't want it (and you wanted to save as many resources as possible).

+Whenever the outcome is categorized as either failure or cancel there is *never* a need to communicate data or "partial data" to the awaiter.
+Only in the case of success is there a need to communicate the value, even if this value is only ‘seaweed’.

+We do not even consider the incorrect input to the function (precondition violation) as something worth reporting: we assume only correct programs.

+A generic `when_all` algorithm needs aclear classification of the awaitable's outcome into at least success and failure.
+Given that the designers of awaitables can be creative in how they communicate failure, there needs to be a classification tool that makes this uniform.
+In case of `std::execution` this tool is the three channels.